3. Physics Simulator Setup

 Create a new config based on the site config called [robot_name]_mujoco_config

-and create the [robot_name]_mujoco_config/description/mujoco
+and create the [robot_name]_mujoco_config/description/mujoco/assets

 directory.

-assets
+The assets

-- NOTE 1: Make sure the axes are aligned correctly when you export the obj files from blender.
-You may need to change the "Up Axis" to Z and the "Forward Axis" to X when you export.
+files from Blender.
+You may need to change the "Up Axis" to Z and the "Forward Axis" to X when you export. - Note 2: May need to use the obj2mjcf tool to create

 .obj